Steel Fox Blog

 Pennsylvania winters are real.
 A properly installed outdoor charger handles the cold just fine — but there are a few things worth knowing.
 EV batteries charge more slowly in very cold weather (this is a battery chemistry issue, not a charger issue).
 Keeping your vehicle plugged in when not in use lets the battery management system maintain temperature and improves cold-weather range.
 An indoor or garage-mounted charger protects both the charger and the cable connection from the worst of the weather.

 Outdoor and detached garage installs in our service area typically run $1,200–$2,200+ depending on the distance of the conduit run and whether a sub-panel is needed.
 This is more than a standard indoor install, but still very reasonable for what you're getting.
-The federal tax credit covers 30% of installation costs up to $1,000.
+The federal tax credit covers 30% of installation costs up to $1,000 — but it expires June 30, 2026, and eligibility depends on whether your home is in a qualifying census tract.
+Full eligibility details here.

 We'll give you an exact number after we see your setup.
 Every outdoor install is a little different, and we don't quote without looking first.